berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 ## Contacts

-If you want to reach us, or you have questions about our Privacy Policy, please contact us at
+If you want to reach us, or you have questions about our Privacy Policy, please get in touch with us at:

 - Email: contact@berty.tech
 - Postal mail: Berty Technologies, 96 Boulevard Bessières, 75017 Paris, FRANCE